Graffino/GulpFlow/README.md

 1. Explore `/gulpfile.js/config.js` and `/gulpfile.js/modules/paths.js`
 2. Read `_readme.md` files in project's main folders to better understand what's going on in the background.
+3. Run `gulp --tasks` to see all available tasks.

 ## Install Node ##